-- Operator side facing the centre of the microphone path. - Equipment turned clockwise by 90° from its initial position about a vertical axis through its centre. - Equipment turned clockwise by 180°. - Equipment turned clockwise by 270°.
+- Operator side facing the centre of the microphone path. - Equipment turned clockwise by 90° from its initial position about a vertical axis through its centre. - Equipment turned clockwise by 180° from its initial position about a vertical axis through its centre. - Equipment turned clockwise by 270° from its initial position about a vertical axis through its centre.

-Alternatively, place the equipment on a turntable and revolve it during the measurements.
+Alternatively, equipment shall be placed on a turntable, and the turntable shall be revolved during the measurements.
 The motion of the turntable shall not be synchronous with the rotation of the microphone boom.

-4.6 Calibration of measurement system
+5.6 Calibration of measurement system

-Before the measurement of the equipment noise, the measurement set-up shall be calibrated in accordance with ECMA-74.
+Before the measurement of the equipment noise, the measurement set-up shall be calibrated in accordance with ISO 3741.
 Calibration at a single frequency is sufficient if the frequency response of the entire system, including the frequency range of the 16 kHz octave band is checked at intervals of not more than two years.